stanford-ssi/habmc-tutorials/ruby/ruby-01.md

 It's a container system -- a bunch of commands that set up something reliable and consistent on your computer -- which means that instead of wasting our time with 15 things, we only need to worry about one.
 You can install it from [docker.com](https://www.docker.com/docker-mac)

+### Ubuntu and Me
+If you are not running Ubuntu, you can ignore the following paragraph.

+Throughout the tutorial you'll find small troubleshooting tips for Ubuntu to hopefully help you on the learning curve, as it is quite steep.
+For now, it doesn't really matter how well you understand what Ubuntu is doing (I sure as hell don't 98% of the time).

+With that said, I would recommend messing around with Ubuntu and seeing what it has to offer.
+If you want a safe environment where you can break everything, simply [set up a virtual machine](../Ubuntu/%20Ubuntu_Virtual_Machine.md) and go ham.
+They can always be reset to their original state and save the current state upon exiting if you select that option.
+You'll find my contact information further into the guide (around the first spot you might have trouble), don't hesitate to hit me up with questions.

 ## Make the Dockerfile